 But I stopped seeing the Perfect Man romantically.

 Yesterday he inquired after my well-being.
 I texted back, playfully asking if he thought I might’ve received death threats after making a lot of male readers hate me with the “gentlemen” post.
 So he made a joke about murderers amassing outside my building as he nursed his own wounds.
 I told him to hush and wait, that I hadn’t even gotten into the “Perfect Man” story yet.

 “That’ll be when the women turn on you too!”
 He wrote.

 I laughed.
 He might be right.

-It’s probably supremely narcissistic to think of someone as your own personal angel, but that’s how I think of him.
+It’s probably supremely narcissistic to think of someone as your personal angel, but that’s how I see him.
 All he’s ever done is make me feel good.

 It’s no surprise then, why I grapple with guilt.